The Umbrellas of Cherbourg

 - 3 Jun 2020

-- This 1964 movie directed by Jacques Demy is sung entirely in French, but its appeal is universal.
+- This 1964 movie directed by Jacques Demy is sung in French, but its appeal is universal.

 The ending is bittersweet and makes the whole experience worthwhile.
 The theme music, which plays throughout the movie, is especially affecting in the final scene.
-The French-lyric version is “Je Ne Pourrai Jamais Vivre Sans Toi” (“I Could Never Live Without You”), although English-lyric versions are called “I Will Wait For You.”
+The French-lyric version is “Je Ne Pourrai Jamais Vivre Sans Toi” (“I Could Never Live Without You”).
+The English-lyric versions are called “I Will Wait For You.”
 A rendition by Connie Francis is well known because of its use in the “Jurassic Bark” episode of Futurama.